Search our Site

 4. Ancestry

-In addition to clinical judgement and clinical criteria, genetics specialists may use risk models to estimate the probability an individual carries a pathogenic/likely pathogenic (P/LP) variant in a hereditary cancer gene as well as their lifetime cancer risk.
+In addition to clinical judgement and clinical criteria, genetics specialists may use risk models to estimate the probability an individual carries a pathogenic/likely pathogenic (P/LP) variant in a hereditary cancer gene as well as their lifetime cancer risks.
 These models consider personal health history factors such as age, height, weight, age at menarche, age at menopause, breast density, history of benign breast disease, as well as family history.
 The CanRisk Web Tool and the IBIS Breast Cancer Risk Evaluation Tool are validated models used by many genomic centres.
 While unaffected individuals are not typically offered genetic testing first in a family, if the probability is high enough (>5-10%) using an established risk model, testing may be considered when another more appropriate relative is not available.

 Treatment: Some individuals will be offered genetic testing not solely in the context of a suspicious hereditary cancer risk but for the purpose of treatment planning e.g. qualification for medication such as poly (adenosine diphosphate [ADP]-ribose) polymerase (PARP) inhibitors.
-While provincial testing criteria vary, in general, genetic testing is recommended for any ovarian, pancreatic and metastatic prostate cancer diagnosis, and breast cancer diagnosed at a young age (<45 years).3
+While provincial testing criteria vary, in general, genetic testing is recommended for any ovarian, pancreatic and metastatic prostate cancer diagnosis, and breast cancer diagnosed at a young age (<50 years).3

 Private pay genetic testing: Some individuals may wish to pay out of pocket for genetic testing, for example if they do not qualify by provincial criteria but still would like genetic testing.
 Generally, this testing will not be arranged by genetic centres but maybe requested of primary care practitioners, be direct-to-consumer, or through private health clinics.
 Several companies offer genetic testing for hereditary cancer predispositions.
 When choosing a genetic testing company consider whether: